Dinger's Aviation Pages

 Lined up for inspection by the press, Airacobras of 601 Squadron at Duxford in August 1941.

 On 1st March 1940, an article appeared in the British weekly Aeroplane magazine.
 It was highly critical of the new Bell P-39 Airacobra and the performance claims made for it.
 One point the author stressed was that a mid-engined aircraft requires a long extension shaft to the prop.
 That adds extra weight to the aircraft, weight that is avoided in a traditional front-engined design.
 So, all things being equal, a properly designed front-engined fighter would always be superior to a mid-engined one because it would not carry the additional weight of the extension shaft.
 The added weight and complication of the big steerable nose-wheel would only compound the matter.
-The author also had a particular issue with the location of the carb air intake behind the cockpit, which he asserted would be highly inefficient.
-The position of the engine behind the pilot was also criticised as in a crash it could "run over” the pilot (this was a particularly British concern reflecting the experience with pusher aircraft such as the FE2B and Vickers Gunbus in the First World War).
-The tone of the whole article was downright nasty and it ended on a particularly sour note.
+The author also had a particular issue with the location of the carburetor air intake behind the cockpit, which he asserted would be highly inefficient.
+The position of the engine behind the pilot was also criticised as in a crash it could "run over” the pilot (this was a particularly British concern reflecting the experience with pusher aircraft such as the Fe2b and Vickers Gunbus in the First World War).
+The tone of the whole article was nasty and sarcastic and it ended on a particularly sour note.

 “As a serious fighter the Bell is all wrong.
 We trust the British Purchasing Commission in the USA will not be hoodwinked into placing an order”